luvcola/DemoKin_DDD/README.md

 ### `kin_full`

-This data frame contains expected kin counts by year (or cohort in case `time_invariant` = FALSE), age of Focal and age of kin.
+This data frame contains expected kin counts by year (or cohort), age of Focal, and age of kin.

 ``` r
 head(swe_2015$kin_full)